ibm-cloud-docs/cephaas/cbr.md

 - Configuring CBR rules for {{site.data.keyword.cloud_notm}} API endpoints that are used to manage or interact with IKS or ROKS services

-If you attempt to apply CBR rules to these endpoints, the configuration is not enforced in Fusion.
+If you attempt to apply CBR rules to these endpoints, unexpected behavior can occur.

+the configuration is not enforced in Fusion.

 ## Best practices
 {: #cbr-best-practices}